Latest news

 ABOUT IAN MURPHY

 As a boy, Ian wanted to be a writer.
 More specifically, he wanted to be a novelist.
 Even more specifically, he wanted to be a knovelist with a silent ‘k’.
-Nevertheless, Ian wrote his debut novel – The Life Lived – and has since completed two further novels.
-One is a speculative mystery and the other a YA time travelling adventure with an ecological theme – both currently out for query.
-Ian’s short fiction has appeared alongside Salman Rushdie and Margaret Atwood in the anthology Tales On Tweet, and his readings have included appearances at the Edinburgh International Book Festival 2015/16.
-His stories have featured on a variety of online literary publications and he continues to write whenever his two young children allow him the time.
+Nevertheless, Ian wrote his debut novel – The Life Lived – and has since completed two further novels; a speculative mystery – The Untimely Deaths of Addison Palmer – and a Middle Grade cli-fi/sci-fi comedy time travel adventure – The Time-Consuming Adventures of Harper Smedley.
+Ian’s short fiction has appeared alongside Salman Rushdie and Margaret Atwood in the anthology Tales On Tweet, and his readings have included appearances at the Edinburgh International Book Festival.
+His stories have featured in a variety of online and print literary publications and he is currently at work on a Young Adult fantasy novel.